Modern conservatories are designed to withstand the hottest days, coldest seasons and windiest conditions.

 Leaking conservatory roof

-Because there are many parts and joins that could potentially develop a fault, the conservatory roof can be the most common source of leaks.
+Conservatory roofs are commonly made up of connected panels, frames and vents.
+Because there are many joins that could potentially develop a fault, the roof is often the most common source of leaks.

-Here the conservatory frame and the brickwork of the property are connected by flashing.
-If you have leaking conservatory roof flashing you may need to have it reinstalled properly, or arrange for a complete roof replacement.
+You may find a conservatory roof leaking where it joins the house, otherwise known as the finial point.
+Here, the conservatory frame and the brickwork of the property are connected by flashing.
+If you have leaking conservatory roof flashing, you may need it reinstalled or to arrange a roof replacement.

 Leaking conservatory gutter